Most Forgiving Drivers 2024

 Size

-Forgiving drivers tend to be slightly larger than other models for the basic reason of giving them a larger clubface and larger footprint.
+Forgiving drivers tend to be slightly larger than other models for the basic reason of giving them a larger clubface and larger footprint to provide more margin for error on strike.

-When hitting, try and take note of where you are striking the golf ball with the face of the club and see if there is any performance drops.
-Many forgiving drivers these days are designed to perform regardless of where you strike them off the face and you being able to see and understand that in person will help you be more confident with one model over another.
+A good tactic is to try and take note of where on the face you are striking the golf ball and see if there is any drop performance.
+If there is then you need a more forgiving driver, as most of the more forgiving modern drivers are designed to perform regardless of where you strike them off the face.
+Being able to see and understand that in person will help you be more confident with one model over another.

-The other thing to acknowledge when looking at the size is also the looks.
-It is important you get a driver that suits your eye especially when it is down behind the golf ball.
-If it is too big, that may put you off, but if it is too small this may dampen confidence.
+The other thing to acknowledge is that looks are important.
+Having a driver that suits your eye when it is down behind the golf ball inspires confidence.
+If it is too big, that may put you off, but if it is too small this may knock your confidence over the ball.
 Finding the right balance is key.
 You also need to make sure you like the shape too because some drivers have a more rounded look, or more pear-shaped.
 Some also have a draw-bias too.

 Draw-biased?